saebragani/encoder-decoder-transformer/README.md

-# Train an Encoder-Decoder Transformer to Translate from English to Farsi
+# Train an Encoder-Decoder Transformer to Translate Text from English to Farsi